Non-equilibrium universality in the dynamics of dissipative cold atomic gases: Numerical results

-\textit{Numerical results.} We have performed Monte Carlo dynamic simulations of small 1D and 2D systems with open boundary conditions for Eq.~\reff{eq:class} (see Fig. \ref{fig:1d2d}) \footnote{While Eq.~\reff{eq:class} can be simulated for very large lattices, we focus here in system sizes and boundary conditions relevant to current Rydberg experiments.}.
-We have used $\nu = 128$ and the initial state is a random classical spin configuration with fixed density $\left<n(0)\right> = 0.4$.
+We have performed Monte Carlo dynamic simulations of small 1D and 2D systems with open boundary conditions for \reff{eq:class} (see figure \ref{fig:1d2d}).
+While \reff{eq:class} can be simulated for very large lattices, we focus here in system sizes and boundary conditions relevant to current Rydberg experiments.
+We have used $\nu = 128$ and the initial state is a random classical spin configuration with fixed global density $\left<n(0)\right> = \sum_k \av{n_k (0)}/N = 0.4$.

-We first focus on the 1D case, where we have accounted for both, vdW ($\alpha = 6$) and nearest neighbor (NN) interactions in a system of $N=50$ atoms.
-As discussed earlier, the main difference between the dynamics resulting from the two interactions is the rate of growth from a two- to a three-excitation cluster ($\uparrow\uparrow\downarrow\downarrow\downarrow \,\to \, \uparrow\uparrow\uparrow\downarrow\downarrow$) which, with our choice of $\nu = 128$, is $5$ times smaller in the vdW case.
-Correspondingly, we expect a shift in the critical point by approximately the same factor, as it is indeed observed in Fig.~\ref{fig:1d2d}(b).
-The data displayed in Figs.~\ref{fig:1d2d}(a) and (c) is for the NN case only, as the vdW behavior is qualitatively identical.